missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 you'll only have one coil for each flipper (which we'll configure to pulse-width modulation for the holds).

-If you have no idea what we're talking about, read our :doc:`/tech_note/flipper_theory` tech note for an introduction to flipper concepts, dual-wound versus single- wound, holding techniques, end-of-stroke switches, and a bunch of other stuff that's important that you probably never thought about.
+If you have no idea what we're talking about, read our :doc:`/devices/flipper_theory` page for an introduction to flipper concepts, dual-wound versus single- wound, holding techniques, end-of-stroke switches, and a bunch of other stuff that's important that you probably never thought about.

-If you have dual-wound coils, your ``coils:`` section of the documentation should look like this:
+Here's an example of how you'd enter your coils for a machine with two dual-wound coils.
+If you have single-wound coils, or you have more than two flippers, refer to the :doc:`/devices/flipper` documentation for examples of how to configure them.

 ::